Antony-Thornton/MS4--Fitness-Subscription-App/README.md

 ### Test the django environment
 1. In the terminal type "python3 manage.py runserver"
-    * You may need to expose pot 8000
+    * You may need to expose port 8000
     * You should see a message as per below if successfull

 ![index web](static/assets/images/development_cycle/django_success.jpg)